dlt-science/science-notes/blogs/SBT/SBT.md

 ### Verifying Authenticity of Factual Records

 Soulbound Tokens can be used to confirm the authenticity of supposed factual records, such as photos and videos.
 As deep fake technology continues to advance, it's becoming increasingly difficult for both humans and algorithms to determine the truth through direct examination.
-While blockchain inclusion enables us to trace the time a particular work was made, SBTs would enable us to trace the social provenance, giving us rich social context to the Soul that issued the work—their constellation of memberships, a liations, credentials—and their social distance to the subject (Weyl et al., 2022).
+While blockchain inclusion enables us to trace the time a particular work was made, SBTs would enable us to trace the social provenance, giving us rich social context to the Soul that issued the work—their constellation of memberships, a liations, credentials—and their social distance to the subject {cite}`weyl2022decentralized`.

 ### Digital Inheritance Planning

 Soulbound Tokens (SBTs) can be employed as a mechanism to confirm a user's existence.
 Considering SBT use cases, a digital inheritance plan could be created where the testator generates SBTs for executors, guardians, and beneficiaries, transferring these tokens to their respective wallets.
-This process not only verifies the existence of all involved parties but also bolsters the security of the testator's digital assets (Goldston et al., 2023).
+This process not only verifies the existence of all involved parties but also bolsters the security of the testator's digital assets {cite}`goldston2023digital`.

 ### Alternative Credit Systems

 An ecosystem of Soulbound Tokens (SBTs) could provide an alternative to traditional credit systems, using education credentials, work history, and rental contracts to build a credit history.
 Non-transferable SBTs representing loans could be used as non-seizable reputation-based collateral.
 The system would prevent loan evasion and promote transparency in lending markets, reducing reliance on centralized credit-scoring.
-Ultimately, this could enhance lending algorithms and facilitate lending within social networks (Weyl et al., 2022).
+Ultimately, this could enhance lending algorithms and facilitate lending within social networks {cite}`weyl2022decentralized`.

 ### Preventing Sybil Attacks in DAOs

 Soulbound Tokens (SBTs) can also be used to prevent sybil attacks in Decentralized Autonomous Organizations (DAOs) by differentiating between unique users and potential bots based on their SBTs.
 More reputable SBT holders can be given more voting power.
 Specific "proof-of-personhood" SBTs can be issued to assist other DAOs in sybil resistance.
-Additionally, vote weight can be adjusted based on correlations among SBTs held by voting participants (Weyl et al., 2022).
+Additionally, vote weight can be adjusted based on correlations among SBTs held by voting participants {cite}`weyl2022decentralized`.

 ### Enhancing Trust in Online Property Rental

 The economic growth potential of the real estate sector is significant, encompassing diverse industries from retail to housing services.
 The digitization of real estate, however, has invited several challenges, notably in the form of scams targeting landlords and tenants.
 To address this issue, a blockchain-based property rental platform is proposed.
 This platform will utilize Soulbound Tokens (SBTs) to verify the credibility and reputation of users, providing security against online rental fraud.
 A non-transferable non-fungible token is provided to the new user that records their reputation across their time on the website.
 Property listings will be structured as smart contracts on the platform, ensuring secure and immutable transaction terms between landlords and tenants.
-This could drastically reduce fraud, enhance trust, and potentially transform the online rental industry (Sharma et al.).
+This could drastically reduce fraud, enhance trust, and potentially transform the online rental industry {cite}`sharma2023implementation`.

 ### Decentralized Dispute Resolution

 Decentralized dispute resolution platforms could use soulbound tokens, tied to an arbitrator's real identity, as a mechanism to enhance system integrity.
 These tokens, earned through completing tasks, safeguard against system manipulation such as whitewashing or Sybil attacks.
 Additionally, the tokens represent an arbitrator's decision-making accuracy, not their financial capacity.
 Arbitrators may need to provide credentials like licenses or certificates, along with proof of identity.
-This data would be presented to a decentralized committee which, upon verification, associates a long-term secret key with the arbitrator's identity and the soulbound token, ensuring transparency and confidentiality (Ustun & Yuce, 2022).
+This data would be presented to a decentralized committee which, upon verification, associates a long-term secret key with the arbitrator's identity and the soulbound token, ensuring transparency and confidentiality {cite}`ustun2022smart`.

 ### Recording Employment History and Professional Qualifications

 Soulbound Tokens (SBTs) can be utilized to record employment history and professional qualifications.
 Employers can distribute these tokens to reflect an employee's work experience, project involvement, accomplishments, and other pertinent details.
 When seeking new employment opportunities or during job interviews, employees can present these SBTs.
-Thus, SBTs function as tangible evidence of professional skills and achievements (Takyar, 2023).
+Thus, SBTs function as tangible evidence of professional skills and achievements {cite}`takyar2023what`.

 ### Authenticating Academic Credentials

 Linking Soulbound Tokens (SBTs) to detailed resumes, university degrees, certificates, and transcripts could be another practical use of this technology.
 Considering that such credentials are non-transferable in the traditional Web2 world, employers and educational institutions could utilize SBTs to authenticate the details provided by an applicant in their resume.
-Moreover, for reference verification, the addresses of the references could be incorporated into the SBT, facilitating on-chain attestations, and thus further streamlining the verification process (Goldston et al., 2023).
+Moreover, for reference verification, the addresses of the references could be incorporated into the SBT, facilitating on-chain attestations, and thus further streamlining the verification process {cite}`goldston2023digital`.

 ### Secure Management of Healthcare Records

 In a patient-centric soulbound NFT framework for electronic health record (EHR) to prevent the unauthorized trading of important medical documents, Soulbound Tokens (SBTs) can be employed.
 These tokens can't be bought or transferred; once assigned, they remain tethered to your private wallet and identity.
 As such, they're ideal for digitizing non-transferable aspects like qualifications, reputation, and healthcare records.
 The ownership of the token bestows the right to control access to the information it contains, including the ability to revoke that access when required.
-Instead of being stored in a centralized database, personal information is managed in a blockchain-enabled format, providing enhanced access and control to the token's owner.
-(Tanwar & Thakur, Patient-centric soulbound NFT framework for Electronic Health Record (EHR) 2023).
-The ability to manage personal information in the blockchain-enabled form rather than having it stored in a central database makes SBTs an option for people who want the most access to their information (Moreland, 2023).
+Instead of being stored in a centralized database, personal information is managed in a blockchain-enabled format, providing enhanced access and control to the token's owner {cite}`tanwar2023patient`.
+The ability to manage personal information in the blockchain-enabled form rather than having it stored in a central database makes SBTs an option for people who want the most access to their information {cite}`moreland2023what`.

 ## Challenges and concerns

 Soulbound Tokens (SBTs), as an emerging concept, come with several challenges.
-Some of the notable concerns include (Leal, The Ultimate Guide to Soulbound tokens 2023):
+Some of the notable concerns include {cite}`leal2022what`:

 - **Privacy:** As SBTs are linked to a specific individual, they could potentially be used for tracking and monitoring that individual's online activities.
 Technological advancements like zero-knowledge proofs on the blockchain could help address these privacy concerns by providing improved anonymity.